Evil (wrestler): Bullet Club and IWGP Heavyweight Champion (2020–2021)

-House of Torture (2021–present)
+House of Torture (2021–2026)

-On November 6, 2021, at Power Struggle, House of Torture (Evil, Sho and Yujiro Takahashi) defeated Chaos to win the NEVER Openweight 6-Man Tag Team Championship.
+On September 4, 2021, at Wrestle Grand Slam in MetLife Dome, Evil, alongside Togo and Yujiro Takahashi, welcomed Sho to Bullet Club, forming a sub-unit called House of Torture.
+The following night Evil unsuccessfully faced Shingo Takagi for the IWGP World Heavyweight Championship.
+On November 6, at Power Struggle, Evil, Sho and Takahashi defeated Chaos to win the NEVER Openweight 6-Man Tag Team Championship.
 On night one of Wrestle Kingdom 16, Evil defeated Tomohiro Ishii to win the NEVER Openweight Championship, becoming a double champion.
 On night two, HoT once again retained the NEVER Openweight 6-Man Tag Team Championship against Chaos.
 On night three, Evil and Dick Togo lost to Pro Wrestling Noah's Go Shiozaki and Masa Kitamiya.

 At the NJPW New Years Golden Series tour, Evil retained the NEVER Openweight Championship against Ishii once again and retained the NEVER Openweight 6-Man Tag Team Championship.
 Evil then entered the New Japan Cup; he defeated Ryusuke Taguchi and Tama Tonga in rounds one and two, but lost to Hiromu Takahashi in round three.
 At Hyper Battle, Evil retained the NEVER Openweight Championship against Takahashi.
 At Wrestling Dontaku, Evil lost the NEVER Openweight Championship to Tonga, ending his second reign at 117 days.
 At Dominion 6.12 in Osaka-jo Hall, HoT retained the NEVER Openweight 6-Man Tag Team Championship against Suzuki-gun, but lost them to Chaos at New Japan Road.
 In June, Evil was announced to be competing at G1 Climax 32, in the C Block.
 He finished the tournament with six points, failing to advance to the semi-finals.

 In October, Evil participated in a tournament to crown the first ever NJPW World Television Champion.
 He defeated Aaron Henare and Yoshi-Hashi to advance to the tournament's semi-finals.
 In the semi-final round, Evil lost to eventual winner Zack Sabre Jr. At Battle Autumn, HoT retained their NEVER Openweight 6-Man Tag Team Championship against Hiroshi Tanahashi, Ryusuke Taguchi and Hikuleo.
 In November, Evil once again teamed with Yujiro Takahashi in the World Tag League.
 The duo ended their tournament with six points, failing to advance to the finals.